 This feature is disabled by default, so you will first need to enable this in the Admin Console.
 Simply navigate to the Keyboard Switching policy in the Policy Panel and press Edit, enable the virtual keyboard, select a secondary keyboard, and press Save:

-*Note the function of the secondary keyboard is simply to provide a default keyboard to switch to.
-This can be changed at any time by the user.
+*NOTE: the function of the secondary keyboard is simply to provide a default keyboard to switch to.
+The user can change keyboards at any time.

-Now Launch Toolbox (or re-log into Silo) and press the Hamburger Icon.
+Now, Launch Toolbox (or re-log into Silo) and press the Ellipsis Icon.
 Then press Keyboard

 A new toolbar should appear at the bottom of the screen

-You can now keep the default language or update it to another value.
-Next press Show and the virtual keyboard will appear on screen
+You can keep the default language or update it to another value.
+At the Soft Keypad, press Show and the virtual keyboard will appear on screen

 You may switch to any supported language you like and you may choose to show the virtual keyboard or simply type locally to get the results you want.